-Embark on your Icelandic journey with confidence, equipped with essential information on driving tickets and fines.
+Embark on your Icelandic journey confidently, equipped with essential information on driving tickets and fines.
 From speed limits to parking norms, off-road driving restrictions, and wild camping penalties, this guide offers comprehensive insights to ensure a hassle-free experience.

 - Related reading: Driving in Iceland complete guide